Best Places to Eat in Edinburgh: Traditional Scottish Food and Where to Find It

 No. 1 High Street: Haggis and Cranachan

-At No. 1 High Street, we checked off two classics: haggis and cranachan.
+We stopped at No. 1 High Street for best pub food in Edinburgh. e checked off two classics: haggis and cranachan.
 The haggis was served with a creamy sauce that surprisingly did not overwhelm the dish.
 It was an excellent compliment and the flavors overall were creamy, peppery, savory, and much more approachable than we expected.

 For dessert, we ordered cranachan, a traditional mix of raspberries, cream, oats, and honey.
 It was super creamy and a bit indulgent but made a great companion main dish.